Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 I’m a real lover of the slow cooker.
-I love nothing more than getting a dinner ready in the slow cooker pot, before bed, and knowing that in the morning I just pop it on and leave it for 4-8 hours to cook.
+I love nothing more than getting dinner ready in the slow cooker pot, before bed, placing it in the fridge overnight and knowing that in the morning I just pop it on and leave it for 4-8 hours to cook.
 Depending on the recipe of course.

-I decided to cook a slow cooker chicken saag curry recently after picking a huge crop of spinach that we grew down our allotment.
-I was really proud of the spinach and wanted to use it up before it went to waste in the bottom of the fridge.
+I decided to cook a slow cooker chicken saag curry recently after picking a huge crop of spinach that we grew ourselves!
+I was really proud of the spinach and wanted to use it up before it went to waste wilting away in the bottom of the fridge.

-Ingredients for slow cooker chicken saag curry
+Ingredients for slow cooker chicken saag curry recipe

 One large sliced onion